 Focused on the future?
 In Emerging Technologies, catch the most innovative tech designed to power us forward.
-Check back soon for more information about what you’ll experience during the virtual event!
+Check out what you’ll experience during the virtual event!

 How to Submit

 SIGGRAPH 2021 will move forward at this time as a virtual-only event.
 We look forward to celebrating 48 years of advancements in computer graphics and interactive techniques in our virtual venue.
 We are excited you are submitting your work for consideration.
 As we finalize our conference plans, visit the About the Conference page for the latest updates.

 Log into the submission portal, go to the “Make a New Submission” tab, and select “Emerging Technologies/Labs.”
 In the “Presentation Format.”